-Jason Linaker, Managing Director at kwik-ZIP, said centralisers are one of the tools available to assist in this process.
+Jason Linaker, Managing Director at kwik-ZIP, said centralizers are one of the tools available to assist in this process.

-“The primary function of centralisers is to keep the soil nail centred in the borehole,” Mr Linaker said.
+“The primary function of centralizers is to keep the soil nail centred in the borehole,” Mr Linaker said.

 Grouting also provides a great deal of protection from corrosion by sealing the soil nail from elements such as moisture.

-The GT series centralisers are made with a high grade thermoplastic called ACETAL POM so they are strong and corrosive-free, making them ideal for soil nail installations.
+The GT series centralizers are made from Kwik-ZIP’s engineered thermoplastic blend – a high-grade thermoplastic that is flexible, extremely tough and has a low coefficient of friction, so they are strong and corrosive-free, making them ideal for soil nail installations.

-“Centralisers manufactured with fully inert material with no metal parts removes the potential for corrosion when compared with metallic centralisers,” Mr Linaker said.
+“Centralisers manufactured with fully inert material with no metal parts removes the potential for corrosion when compared with metallic centralizers,” Mr Linaker said.

-“This is an important consideration in areas with acidic soil which would cause metallic centralisers to corrode.
+“This is an important consideration in areas with acidic soil which would cause metallic centralizers to corrode.

-“This is a big problem as corrosion of metallic centralisers can result in voids in the grout allowing moisture egress to the soil nail thus increasing corrosion activities.
+“This is a big problem as corrosion of metallic centralizers can result in voids in the grout allowing moisture egress to the soil nail thus increasing corrosion activities.

 “For projects using steel soil nails, corrosion of metallic spacers can also transfer to the soil nail and affect the overall integrity of the installation.”